drobnyjt/test_jekyll/index.md

 ![PIC-BCA Coupling Phase Space Plot.](./ps_7.png)

+Coupling of hydrogen plasma to boron wall, plotted in phase space.
+X-axis is position, Y-axis is velocity of each particle normalized by the thermal speed of that species.
+Hydrogen ions are shown in red, Hydrogen neutrals reflected from the wall are shownin maroon, sputtered and reflected boron is shown in black, and ionized boron is shown in blue.

 ## IEADs and Sputtering/Reflection Yields

 ![PIC-BCA Distributions and Yields.](./iead_d_overlay_both_star.png)

+This figure shows in color the ion energy-angle distribution of deuterium striking a boron wall in a magnetized sheath.
+Contours in red show the sputtering yield of deuterium on boron, and contours in white show the reflection coefficient.
+The purple star shows the peak energy and angle of the deuterium IEAD.
+Using the peak energy and angle significantly underestimates the sputtering yield.

 ## Impurity Tracing in Tokamaks

 ![Impurity Tracer Trajectories.](./tokamaks_orbits_2.png)

+Tracing impurities in DIII-D from DIMES.

 ## F-TRIDYN Physics